evizitei/NFIRS-property-loss-prediction/project_report.md

 the constraints stated in the problem description, this model is sufficient to act in those capacities.

-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_

 ## V. Conclusion
-_(approx. 1-2 pages)_

 ### Free-Form Visualization